Home > Tours > Australia Tours > Canning Stock Route Expedition

 Itinerary

-This morning we depart Broome for the adventure of a lifetime.
-Follow the Great Northern Highway to Fitzroy Crossing before continuing to our first campsite near Halls Creek.
-Your crew will help you become familiar with the camping equipment and prepare a sumptuous dinner under the stars.
+This afternoon we continue east to our first campsite near Halls Creek.
+Your crew will help you get familiarised with all the camping equipment and prepare a sumptuous dinner under the stars.
 Stay: Lamboo (B/L/D)

-Anticipation grows today as we turn down the Tanami Road and reach the official start of the Canning Stock Route at Billiluna.
-From here we pass Bloodwood bore, Well 51 and Well 49 - known as the ‘Crystal Well' because of its reliable drinking water.
+Today we turn off down the Tanami Road before reaching the official start of the Canning Stock Route at Billiluna.
+From here we pass Bloodwood Bore, Well 51 and Well 49 - known as the 'Crystal Well" because of its reliable drinking water.
 Our first night on the stock route will be nearby at Canning's 303 Marker.
 Stay: Canning's 303 Marker (B/L/D)

 Our first stop this morning is at Well 41, also called ‘Tiru' by traditional owners.
 The area surrounding ‘Tiru' has better than average soil which in turn provided good feed for the mobs of cattle that were driven down the track.
 Well 40 has some fascinating history regarding a fellow called Michael Tobin, who was part of the original 1906 survey expedition.